krasi-pl/GoshDarnBugs/README.md

 Working with SwiftUI feels like standing on the bleeding edge.
 It's a new, beautiful, inspired way of writing code - and feels like a clean slate in terms of typical usage and best practices.
 A lot of us are trying to find our footing within this new framework, and there is certainly a lot confusing.
 However, it is sometimes frustrating to find that what *seems* confusing and misunderstood may simply belie a bug in the beta.

-While SwiftUIX attempts to fill the gaps of SwiftUI in terms of available APIs, GoshDarnBugs attempts to offer an exhaustive, demonstrable collection of SwiftUI bugs (up-to-date with the latest Xcode beta).
+While SwiftUIX attempts to fill the gaps of SwiftUI in terms of available APIs, GoshDarnBugs attempts to offer an exhaustive, demonstrable collection of SwiftUI bugs in the latest beta.
+This is done in the hope of serving as a useful, centralized point of reference for all those experimenting/building with SwiftUI.

 ## Contributing

-GoshDarnBugs is designed to be extremely easy to contribute to.
+GoshDarnBugs as a project is only as useful as its strength in contributors, and thus is designed to be painless to contribute to.

 The prerequisites are as follows:

-- A Feedback Assistant number for your feedback report (please file bug reports!).
+- A Feedback Assistant number for your bug report (please, please, please file bug reports!).
 - A `View` demonstrating your bug, that can be initialized simply using `.init()`.

 The steps to contribute are as follows: